jerryli99/CMSC472_Final_Project/README.md

 Progress log:

 This project is about classifying UMD buildings (20 buildings).
-So far, we have close to 4000 labeled images for this project.
+So far, we have around 5000 images for this project.

 Update: 10/24/2024 to 11/12/2024, taking images of UMD buildings, coding GradCam, obtaining results from training small amounts of data to determine the number of images needed.
 For example, used resnet18 to train on 5 classes (total of 400 images ish) and see what GradCam is showing use.